harmishhk/zotero-citations/README.md

 ## Caveat

 This is still very early work, put together over two days during christmas, you can expect there to be bugs.
-The real gruntwork of the citations is done by BBT, which is by now extensively tested, and this package is really not much code, but still: *it edits your text*.
+The real gruntwork of the citations is done by BBT, which is by now extensively tested, and this package is really not much code, but: *it edits your text*.
 Undo ought to work, but still.
 Please report any issues at https://github.com/ZotPlus/zotero-citations

-## Plans

-Hook into https://github.com/atom-community/autocomplete-plus/wiki/Provider-API for live autocomplete